Research Areas & Projects

 Researcher(s): Aylar Partovizadeh

 This project deals with the topology optimisation of electric machines considering not only electromagnetic fields, but also thermal fields and their interaction.
 The underlying problem is modelled as a system of nonlinear, time-dependent partial differential equations that is considered in both two and three space dimensions.
-The optimisation is carried out by means of a multi-material level set algorithm based on the topological derivative and takes into account also practical feasibility and mechanical stability of the designs as well as multiple performance criteria.
+The optimisation is carried out by means of multi-material density-based and level set methods.
+Practical feasibility and mechanical stability of the designs are ensured and methods for efficient design space exploration are investigated.

 Project leader: Peter Gangl